oVirt/ovirt-site/source/develop/release-management/features/storage/storagelivemigration.html.md

 *   When VM stops/Disk is deactivated (unplugged) and the migration had finished - the Disk will go to locked state and cold merge for all pending merges of same snapshots will begin (ie if we have 1 volume that is merge pending for snapshot id S1, and 1 volume that is merge pending for snapshot id S2).
 In this state you can't run the VM with the disk, so you can run without it, or have to wait for merge to finish.

 #### Engine flow diagram

-This state machine describes what will happen in engine flow in more detail

 ![](SLM.png "SLM.png")